orel33/local-mail-agent/README.md

 $ docker run -it --hostname=pouet.com orel33/local-mail-agent
 ```

-You are logged in as *root* in the container.
+You are logged in as *root* in Docker the container.
 Check with *netstat* that the
 servers have started successfully...

 ```bash